The Living Encyclopedia of Consciousness

 Dendritic Arborization

-In animal models of depression, psilocybin restored dendritic spine density to pre-stress levels.
-In PTSD models, it selectively promoted new spine growth in the prefrontal cortex — restoring top-down regulation of the amygdala.
+In animal models of depression, psilocybin brought dendritic spine density back to where it sat before the stress.
+In PTSD models it grew new spines specifically in the prefrontal cortex, handing the cortex back its grip on the amygdala.

 Neurogenesis in Adult Brain

-Ayahuasca has been shown to promote neural stem cell proliferation and differentiation — literally growing new hippocampal neurons associated with learning and memory.
+Ayahuasca has been shown to push neural stem cells to multiply and mature, growing new hippocampal neurons of the kind tied to learning and memory.

 🔬